Long COVID (Post-COVID-19 Syndrome)

-Long-COVID is not just people taking time to recover from a stay in intensive care.
-Even people with relatively mild infections can be left with lasting and severe health problems and take time to recover.
+Long COVID is not just people taking time to recover from a stay in intensive care.